Smile-SA/rating-operator/documentation/INSTALL.md

 persistentvolumeclaim/test-pv-claim   Bound    pvc-15e45593-ad59-11e9-855f-52540001fa54   2Gi        RWO            rook-ceph-block   2m5s
 ```

 ### *Prometheus*

-Be sure to take a look at the Prometheus `values.yaml` file before proceeding with the installation.
+**DISCLAIMER** Be sure to take a look at the Prometheus `./quickstart/prometheus/values.yaml` file before proceeding with the installation.

+For more informations, please read the [configuration documentation](/documentation/CONFIGURE.md).

 We will use the chart of the prometheus-community repository for this example: